20 Probable Reasons of Reduced Ship Auxiliary Engine Power

-What are the 20 Reasons of Reduced Ship Auxiliary Engine Power
+What are the 20 Reasons for Reduced Ship Auxiliary Engine Power

 The performance of a ship’s auxiliary engine is essential for a continuous power supply on board.
-A sudden blackout situation due to any malfunction in the auxiliary engine can cause significant disruption in operations and have devastating consequences for the safety of the ship and its crew.
+A sudden blackout due to any malfunction in the auxiliary engine can cause significant disruption in operations and have devastating consequences for the ship’s and its crew’s safety.
 Hence, it is essential to identify any reduction in the performance of the auxiliary engine due to wear and tear or other factors as early as possible.

 A wise marine engineer always runs the minimum number of generators and looks for the maximum load.
 Not only does this give the auxiliary engine goodwill, but it also reduces overall fuel consumption and harmful emissions.